Last updated on September 5, 2024

 Dragonlord Silumgar

 Dragonlord Silumgar represents ruthlessness and is in Dimir () colors.
 With this theme, it commands an army of undead and aggressively attacks its rivals.
-Silumgar can fall into fits of paranoia and his brood often devises blood sports to occupy his mind.
+Silumgar can fall into fits of paranoia and their brood often devises blood sports to occupy Silumgar's mind.

-For six mana you can steal a creature or planeswalker from your opponent for as long as Dragonlord Silumgar is on the battlefield.
-Silumgar has a wonderful ETB ability, but this Dragonlord is more affected by removal than some of the other Dragonlords.
+For 6 mana you can steal a creature or planeswalker from your opponent for as long as Dragonlord Silumgar is on the battlefield.
+Silumgar has a wonderful ETB ability, but this Dragonlord suffers against removal more than some of the others.

 #3.
 Dragonlord Ojutai